If you’re constructing works required by us, be properly prepared before you start.

 Health and safety

-As Principal you're responsible for ensuring all parties, including Contractors are operating under a Health and Safety Management Plan which conforms to the Occupational Health and Safety Act 2004 (Vic) and any other current health and safety regulations.
+As Principal you're responsible for ensuring all parties, including Contractors are operating under a H and S Management Plan which conforms to the Occupational Health and Safety Act 2004 (Vic) and any other current health and safety regulations.

 You're also responsible for ensuring no members of the general public are put at risk by activities on the work site.